AxAks/P4_Programme-python_tournoi-echecs/README.md

 _Manage Players or registered Tournaments_
 - enables to:
-1. display reports on players
+1. add players / display reports on registered players
-2. display reports on saved tournaments (finished or not),
+2. add tournaments for later / display reports on saved tournaments (finished or not),

 __Tournament process__
 - Launch New Tournament (from Home Menu)